briggsly/tomorrowscale-site/_posts/2020-04-02-chemification-prof-lee-cronin.md

 comments: false
 hidden: false
 permalink: /chemification-prof-lee-cronin
-categories: [ chemistry, biology, machine learning, robotics, biotech, research ]
+categories: [ chemistry, biology, machine learning, AI, robotics, biotech, materials, data science, research ]
 image: assets/images/chemification-prof-lee-cronin.png
 ---

-<iframe src="https://anchor.fm/tomorrowscale/embed/episodes/Chemification---Prof--Lee-Cronin-ecajia" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://anchor.fm/tomorrowscale/embed/episodes/Chemification---Prof--Lee-Cronin-ecajia" height="160px" width="100%" frameborder="0" scrolling="no"></iframe>

 In the beginning, there was chemistry.
 Well, not exactly.
 From those primordial reaction conditions … life emerged.
 But how?
 What separates chemistry from biology?
 How do we study the origin of life?
 What can we do with a Chemputer?